jymcheong/SysmonResources/5. Threat Analytics/README.md

 ![](img/invokeuac.png)

-If the consequent program that ran after UAC consent (elevating to admin rights) is Notepad again with that same log file & there are key-press events with Notepad as the foreground app, then there are reasons to believe the user has changed something in the log file.
-This is also the juncture to justify to look into the Black-PC central monitoring backend to pull out the screen-recording for this suspicious activity.
+If the consequent program that ran after UAC consent (elevating to admin rights) is Notepad again with that same log file & there are key-press events with Notepad as the foreground app, then there are reasons to believe the user has changed something in the log file. **This is also the juncture to investigate deeper with the Black-PC central monitoring backend to pull out the screen-recording for this suspicious activity.**

 # Summing it up
 ![](img/elephantlooklike.jpg)